Ajapaik/Odroid_m1_backup_sbc/README.md

 * surge protector (?)

 ## Install notes
-* Boards m.2 screw is using _very small_ phillips screwdriver head
+* m.2 screw is using _very small_ phillips screwdriver head
 * eMMC card needs to be installed before board is installed to KKSB case as there is no room for fingers next to eMMC slot when it is in place

 # Power consumption notes